 Non-owner auto insurance in the biggest Ohio cities

-In Canton the average cost of non-owner auto insurance is $19 per month or $228 per year, and Parma drivers pay $19 a month for the same coverage.
+In Canton non-owner auto insurance costs $19 per month or $228 annually, while drivers in Parma pay $19 monthly for the same coverage.

 Insurance rates vary by city in Ohio.
 Car insurance companies consider the rate of accidents, theft, and vandalism in a particular area when determining the premiums for non-owner car insurance.